-When you insert the disc into the disc drive and close the drive door a rotating boss engages with the central hole in the disc and spins the magnetic disc inside its protective jacket.
-(Do not confuse the protecting jacket with the disk envelope, see diagram 2) In order to read or write information on to the disc the disc drive has a 'Read-Write Head'.
-This head is designed to move in and out along the 'Head Slot' in the disc jacket.
+When you insert the disc into the disc drive and close the drive door, a rotating boss engages with the central hole in the disc and spins the magnetic disc inside its protective jacket.
+(Do not confuse the protective jacket with the disc envelope - see Fig 2.)
+In order to read or write information on to the disc the disc drive has a 'read/write head'.
+This head is designed to move in and out along the 'head slot' in the disc jacket.
 This head actually rests on the surface of the magnetic disc as it rotates inside the jacket.
 When you want to read some of the information on the disc, you give the computer the name of the file containing that information.
 The computer will move the read/write head to the sector on the disc where the start of the information in the named file is recorded.
 This is equivalent to you opening the filing cabinet drawer, looking along the dividers until you find the one you want and then preparing to remove the relevant file for reading.